nablarch/nablarch-document/en/application_framework/application_framework/blank_project/setup_blankProject/setup_Java17.rst

 Change of Java Version
 ------------------------------

-Because the Java version set by default for blank projects is Java17.
-Modify the file as follows
+In an empty project, Java 8 is set as the Java version that the source and class files conform to, so change the file as below

 * pom.xml